NikolayAngelov90/fitnessApp/README.md

     - Create a user profile.
     - Login using email and password.
 - **Gym Subscriptions:**
-    - View available subscriptions.
+    - View available subscriptions (with or without a trainer).
-    - Select and pay for monthly memberships.
+    - Select and pay for monthly memberships using Stripe integration.
 - **Group Workouts:**
-    - Browse workout schedules.
+    - Browse group workout schedules.
     - Book sessions and process payments.
 - **Payment History:**
     - View previous payments.
-    - Access electronic invoices.
+    - Access electronic invoices for membership fees and workout bookings.

 ### For Trainers
 - **Registration and Login:**